paperless-ngx/paperless-ngx/docs/setup.md

     !!! note

-        You can utilize Docker secrets for some configuration settings by appending `_FILE` to some configuration values.
-This is supported currently only by:
+        You can utilize Docker secrets for configuration settings by appending `_FILE` to configuration values.
+For example `PAPERLESS_DBUSER` can be set using `PAPERLESS_DBUSER_FILE=/var/run/secrets/password.txt`.

-        - PAPERLESS_DBUSER
-        - PAPERLESS_DBPASS
-        - PAPERLESS_SECRET_KEY
-        - PAPERLESS_AUTO_LOGIN_USERNAME
-        - PAPERLESS_ADMIN_USER
-        - PAPERLESS_ADMIN_MAIL
-        - PAPERLESS_ADMIN_PASSWORD

     !!! warning